-- Pulling the wing tip "stabilo" line - Using a full stall, but it is essential to be very familiar with this manoeuvre.
-You also want to have a lot of relative height. - If you are in a situation where you have a cravat and you are low in rotation or even with twisted risers, then the only solution is the reserve parachute.
+- Pulling the wing tip "stabilo" line - Using a full stall, but it is essential to be very familiar with this increase the likelihood of a deep stall. manoeuvre.
+You will also want to have a lot of relative altitude. - If you are in a situation where you have a cravat and you are low in rotation or even with twisted risers, then the only solution is the reserve parachute.